TX Guide

 A common snag: assuming the clerk will switch language at the window without you asking.
 Select language when prompted on the screen, or tell staff at check-in if you booked a test-only appointment.

-Schedule through the state system; see booking a DPS appointment for picking knowledge test as the service type when that is all you need.
+Schedule through the state system; pick knowledge test as the service type when that is all you need.

 What is on the test